cloudymike/micropythonexamples/README.md

 run this functions interactively and do your debugging online a little easier.
 See esp32/devboard/blinkblue for a simple example

+## Tips and tricks
+### Program does not start
+After loading the new program nothing is happening.
+Yes this is expected.
+You need to reset to start the program.
+Either push the EN button or use the terminal and hit Ctrl-D

 ## Da Docs
 https://docs.micropython.org/en/latest/index.html